 260 miles.
 Big Sur, California is one of the most beautiful regions in the world.
 There are many places to stop and look at the scenery, take photographs, or explore the beaches and waterfalls.
 Many people make it a day trip just to drive up this scenic coast.
 This drive along Pacific Coast Highway is one of the most scenic in the world.

 270 miles.
 Las Vegas and the surrounding area offers so much more than casinos.
 Las Vegas offers numerous scenic treasures within driving easy distance of the city.
-Ghost towns, state parks, snow-covered mountains and spectacular desert destinations.
+Ghost towns, state parks, snow-covered mountains, and spectacular desert destinations.

 290 miles.
-Some tourist visit in the summer just for bragging rights about experiencing the 100 degrees plus heat.
+Some tourists visit in the summer just for bragging rights about experiencing the 100 degrees plus heat.
 During the spring, the valley floor can be covered with wildflowers.
 Winters are freezing cold and summers are scorching hot.
 Whatever time of the year you visit Death Valley there is is an almost endless list of amazing points of interest.

 310 miles.
 Summertime in Mammoth Lakes offers visitors a whole array of activities, attractions, and events.
-Wintertime Mammoth is one of the largest ski resorts in the area with four lodges, three gondolas, 25 other chairlifts and 150 named trails.
+Wintertime Mammoth is one of the largest ski resorts in the area with four lodges, three gondolas, 25 other chairlifts, and 150 named trails.

 310 miles.
 Yosemite is a beautiful spot to visit year-round.
 From the bustling summer season to the quiet snow-covered winter months, the beauty of Yosemite changes with each season.
 Year-round camping options make a visit to Yosemite fun and affordable.